korcankaraokcu/PINCE/README.md

 - 17/01/2016-22/01/2016 : Basic design, grasping of Python3 and Pyqt5, proof-testing
 - 22/01/2016 : First commit
 - 19/02/2016 : Moved to Github from Bitbucket
-- 25/02/2016 : First successful implementation of thread injection(A new age dawns!)[Update:08/05/2016 : PINCE now uses ```linux-inject``` instead of injection method of mine]*
+- 25/02/2016 : First successful implementation of thread injection(A new age dawns!)[Update-08/05/2016 : PINCE now uses ```linux-inject``` instead of injection method of mine]*

 *my method's success ratio was around %70, ```linux-inject```'s ratio is very close to %100.
-Well... at least working on code injection by myself for 2 months taught me very valuable lessons about linux internals, gdb, some standard libraries and the most importantly, ptrace
+Well... at least working on code injection by myself for 2 months taught me very valuable lessons about linux internals, gdb, some standard libraries and the most importantly, ptrace.
+[Update-18/05/2016 : ```linux-inject```'s ratio is close to %100 only when attaching to small processes, it dramatically decrases(around %30-40) when attaching to the bigger processes]

 #License
 GPLv3